 There are six Red Flags and a Black Ball that indicate when the Outer Sea Danger Area is closed.
-When Flags 1-6 are flown and the Black Ball is raised, the area marked by the red line and red marker numbers 1-8 on the map above is closed to all maritime traffic.
+When Flags 1-6 are flown and the Black Ball is raised, the area marked by the red line and red marker numbers 1-8 on the map is closed to all marine traffic.

 Havengore Creek - via Havengore Bridge which is operated when the creek is navigable, two hours either side of high tide during daylight hours.

 The Red Flags are at the following locations:

 Flag 1 – near the sea wall at the extreme west end of War Department property adjoining SOUTH SHOEBURY COMMON.
 Locally known as "Uncle Tom's" and better described as adjacent to the HM Coastguard Station and the Slipway in Thorpe Bay (opposite the Shorehouse Harvester public house).

 Flag 2 – on the shore east of RAMPART STREET.

 Flag 3 – on the sea wall at east end of BLACKGATE ROAD.